Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Benchmark results

 where $S'_{ij,kl}$ is the reshaped matrix form of the simplex tensor $S_{ijkl}$.
 Thus the simplex tensor can be constructed by two independent Schmidt matrices perpendicular with each other.

 In principle, increasing the virtual bond dimension $D$ (or Schmidt rank $\chi$ in 1D) can improve the results for any tensor network method.
 However, the choice of an ansatz following the geometric structure of the system can efficiently improve the calculation even at small $D$.
-With PESS on a checkerboard lattice, we obtain benchmark results of the ground state energies with $D=4$.
+With PESS on a checkerboard lattice, we obtain benchmark results of the ground state energies with small $D$ and better results can be obtained through either FU or further increasing $D$.
 For the results shown in the main text, we use $D=4$ with an $2\times 2$ unit cell ($n=2$ with eight local tensors) to compare the energies of different degenerate ground states (Fig.~2 in the main text) and use $D=4$ with a $\sqrt{2}\times\sqrt{2}$ unit cell ($n=1$ with four local tensors) to determine the phase transition boundaries (Fig.~3,4 in the main text).